Robin tom Rink: History

 Zwölf agency won the Gold award at the European Design Award 2010 and the Silver Cube at the 89th Art Directors Club Awards New York.

 The album The Small Hours was released in 2017.
 The Rolling Stone wrote about "songs of graceful peace".

 In 2019 he was invited by the Cité internationale des arts to play in Paris.

+The album I'm afraid of shards was released in december 2024 by poly unique records.

 His poems and lyrics were released by Edition Yara from Vienna.

 He is married and lives in Cologne.